 "Stand back! ...
 Alohomora!"

--- Hermione Granger, rescuing Sirius Black from Professor Flitwick's Office on the seventh floor, thirteenth window from the right of the West Tower (PA21)
+-- Hermione Granger, rescuing Sirius Black from Professor Flitwick's Office (PA21)

-Charm that causes a locked door to open.
+The Unlocking Charm is a charm that causes a locked door to open.

 History and Notes

-- The Unlocking Charm was invented in Africa (the origin of the incantation word is Madagasgar (SDNY)).
-It was brought to Britain in the early 1600s by a wizard thief named Eldon Elsrikle (BoS1).
+- The Unlocking Charm was invented in Africa (the origin of the incantation word is from the country of Madagascar (SDNY)).
+It was brought to Britain in the early 1600s by a wizard thief named Eldon Elsrickle (BoS).

-- Earlier unlocking spells were much more violent, resulting in damage to the lock ("Portaberto") or to the entire door ("Open Sesame") (BoS1)
+- Earlier unlocking spells were much more violent, resulting in damage to the lock ("Portaberto") or to the entire door ("Open Sesame") (BoS)

 References from the canon